|

 placement

-A repository's hierarchical arrangement of its works is warrant for hierarchical placement in CONA.
+A repository's hierarchical arrangement of its works, such as with an album of photographs, is warrant for hierarchical placement in CONA.

-- Lacking this, decisions regarding the employment of hiearchical whole/part relationship should be made by the editor or cataloger based on analysis of various factors discusse below.
+- Decisions regarding the employment of hiearchical whole/part relationship should be made by the editor or cataloger based on precedent in CONA and analysis of various factors discusse below.

 |